Gordon Smith (footballer, born December 1954): Scottish Football Association

 Smith relinquished his career as an agent to take up the position of Scottish Football Association chief executive, which had been vacated by David Taylor moving to UEFA, in June 2007.
 Soon after being appointed SFA chief executive, he suggested in a book that there was "an agenda against Rangers", the team he formerly played for.
-Smith's spell as CEO of the Scottish FA ended when he resigned in April 2010 due to personal reasons.
+Smith's spell as CEO of the Scottish FA ended when he resigned in April 2010 for personal reasons.
 After leaving the SFA, Smith wrote a weekly column in the Scottish edition of the Daily Express newspaper and featured on BBC Radio Scotland's Sportsound.

 However, he did make his mark in international football, Smith was the driver behind the 2009 Home nations agreement, which allowed players being educated for five years under the age of 18 in a Home nation to become eligible for that nation at full international level.
 Due to this policy change, several players who were otherwise ineligible could play international football for the nation they were educated and raised in.
 Somalia-born Islam Feruz became eligible for Scotland, Chester-born Andy Dorman represented Wales and Jamaican-born Raheem Sterling went on to play for England.